tylerthomasallen/docs/src/pages/apps/v2event.md

 ## Current Support

+There are a few products and features unsupported by this new method of tracking events.
+We clarify what's currently supported and what isn't below.

 ### Acceptance

-These events tracked through the SDK will appear to ad networks, like Criteo.
+Tracking these events will propagate to Ad Networks, like Criteo.
+For example, if you track the purchae event through Branch, this will map to Criteo's Purchase event.

 These events will also have analytics, so you can understand their performance, using the new Analytics Platform.
 Read more about the new Analytics Platform [here]((https://docs.branch.io/pages/deep-linked-ads/branch-universal-ads/#view-your-data-with-unified-analytics).